akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 :::tips
 To store GTIN, EAN, UPC… in your PIM, use the **text** attribute type and use a regular expression to control the field input.
-For instance, to store an EAN13 in Akeneo, you can easily add a validation rule based on the following regular expression: `/^[0-9]{13}$/`
+For instance, to store an EAN13 in Akeneo which does always contain 13 digits, add a validation rule based on the following regular expression: `/^[0-9]{13}$/`
 :::

 ## Reference entities or reference data?